-The location of the College of Mines and Metallurgy is advantageous in several ways.
+The location of the College is advantageous in several ways.
 The City of El Paso stands at the crossing of several of the oldest highways established by white men on this continent.
 With a population of 120,000, more than 30 per cent of which is engaged in technical industries, it is the most important city south of Denver, between San Antonio or Fort Worth and Los Angeles.